 Legal Gray Areas When Running Over Mobs and Insurgents in California?

 Believe it or not, self-defense is not so cut and dry in California.
-If you have a left-leaning deputy filing clerk at the DA's office, no matter how in fear for your life, you can easily face charges for murder, just for protecting life.
-If you are white and took a life defending your vehicle passengers, you could face "hate crime" charges, since many of the protestors have dark skin, and you are an "oppressor."
+If you have a left-leaning deputy filing clerk at the DA's office, no matter how in fear for your life, you can easily face murder charges just for protecting life.
+If you are white and took a life defending your vehicle passengers, you could face "hate crime" charges since many of the protestors have dark skin, and you are an "oppressor."
 Furthermore, the law itself is not as clear on cases where individuals hit protesters blocking roads.

 In his case, he attempted to drive through a gap of protesters to continue.
 The intent to hit anyone was not entirely clear.
 Still, there is an ongoing investigation, and charges against Mr. Vechirko may be forthcoming for his role in the incident.
 And this goes double if there is significant public pressure.
 The same public pressure may wind up being the most crucial thing in prosecuting such cases.
 It may seem bizarre for an attorney to write this-- especially considering that states each have one set of laws.

-Getting to Understand the Law-- and Enforcement.
+Getting to Understand the Law-- And Law Enforcement

 So the legal ramifications of hitting protesters on the street will need to be addressed.
 Below we will discuss several of the critical elements.
 Last week there was an apparent incident when protesters blocked the 405 traffic off-ramp.
 Similar events took place across the country in the previous several weeks.
 The issue of hitting a protester-- through their actions or yours-- is a legal minefield.
-However, it remains an issue, due to so much destruction during the protests each day over the last week.
+However, it remains an issue due to so much destruction during the protests each day over the last week.
 Below is not a comprehensive legal guide.
 In fact, due to the changing circumstances on the ground and the potential for selective enforcement, we recommend not using the following as specific legal advice.

 What to Do in Cases of Blocked Roads?